queso-lang/queso/README.md

 ### What is **queso**?

-**queso** is a general-purpose, functional, dynamically-typed, safe, and immutable scripting language that builds on the foundation of existing languages with convenience and quality of life features and tweaks.
+**queso** is a general-purpose, dynamically-typed, safe, and immutable scripting language with a focus on functional programming. **queso** builds on the foundation of existing languages with convenience and quality of life features and tweaks.

 **queso** promotes the *everything is an expression notion*, where constructs such as if, while, as well as blocks, have a value.